 According to KLAS Research, a leading healthcare IT data and insights company, 94 percent of users who have invested in computer assisted coding would buy it again if given the choice.
 Based on a research study published in late August, hospitals and health systems are really now starting to realize the many benefits of computer assisted coding.
 This shifting perception comes 15 years after the technology was introduced with skepticism and mixed reviews.
 This survey demonstrates the progress the technology has made and the undeniable benefits today that are finally being recognized and applauded by its customers.

-Benefits of CAC Coding – According to Current Users
+Benefits of Computer Assisted Coding (CAC) – According to Current Users

 Below is a brief overview of the top benefits highlighted by customers of some of the industry’s largest CAC vendors in the market.

 • Coder Accuracy – At a time when hospitals and health systems are struggling to meet financial margins and maintain reimbursement in a value-based world, every penny (and therefore, every code, counts).
 Recent survey data indicates that financial leaders believe coding (and clinical documentation) is a top vulnerability when it comes to revenue cycle.
-By analyzing and interpreting text from multiple documentation sources, CAC helps coders to ensure the appropriate codes are applied to each patient’s encounter.
-When paired with a professional coder, computer-assisted coding helps by establishing an effective set of checks and balances.
+By analyzing and interpreting text from multiple documentation sources, computer assisted coding helps coders to ensure the appropriate codes are applied to each patient’s encounter.
+When paired with a professional coder, computer assisted coding helps by establishing an effective set of checks and balances.

 Intrigued by what coding automation could do for your organization?
 At GeBBS Healthcare Solutions we apply automation methodology to increase overall coder productivity.
 With our efforts, we have seen productivity improvements up to 30%.
 To learn more about GeBBS technology enabled solutions visit gebbs.com or Request for consultation.